Home

 cause an increase in appetite.
 It does this via its effects on

-which leads to increased appetite.
+lead to increased appetite.
 It may also have anti-emetic

 (anti-vomiting) properties through its effects on serotonin receptors